ShantanuRauthan/POST_Request/README.md

 In the template i have shown how to make a normal login request to any site and check if the credentials you supplied were correct or not

-There could also be numerous ways to do the same thing.
+There could also be numerous other ways to do the same thing.

 PS: For Educational Purposes Only